 Anastasia, the not-so-ugly step sister from the Disney adaption of Cinderella.
 Sure, in the first movie, she was a bit of a bitch, but she softened up so much during the third movie, that you just can't help but love her. * Sigh*

-This troper became rather fond of most of the cast of Cinderella in the third movie.
-We have Anastasia sweetly and naively just looking for love, Cinderella actually showing some pluck and initiative to help herself out, the King being very kind and accepting of Anastasia and assuring her that a person doesn't have to be a Princess Classic to be a queen, the Prince being fun and rather snarky, and Lady Tremaine being a even more of a bitch.
+I became rather fond of most of the cast of Cinderella in the third movie.
+We have Anastasia sweetly and naively just looking for love, Cinderella actually showing some pluck and initiative to help herself out, the King being very kind and accepting of Anastasia and assuring her that a person doesn't have to be a Princess Classic to be a queen, the Prince being fun and rather snarky, and Lady Tremaine being even more of a bitch.]

-I am ashamed no one has mentioned Simba, Scar, Mufasa and any of the other characters from The Lion King.
+Simba, Scar, Mufasa, Nala and any of the other characters from The Lion King.
+Scar is the best Disney villain, hands down.

 I have not seen a single Winnie-the-Pooh movie, short, or TV show where I didn't love Eeyore.
 His constant depression (or else Flat Joy) makes him one of the funniest characters in the franchise.
 (The low voice helps too.)
 I'd also like to mention the ever-adorable Piglet.